Tag Archives: Love Triangle

 Endings, Beginnings (2020), Sebastian Stan, Shailene Woodley

-Something tells me that at the end, she’s going to choose herself.
-Whatever the choice, may the journey towards it be an interesting and engaging watch.
-Just kidding.
+Something tells me that in the end, she’s going to choose herself.
+Whatever the choice, may the journey towards the decision be an interesting and engaging watch.

 Matthew Gray Gubler, Lindsay Sloane, Kelly Albanese, Shamier Anderson, Luke Baybak, Lola Blanc, Janice LeAnn Brown, Garrett Coffey and Sherry Cola also star.